FrostyFire1/GTNH_OC_SCRIPTS/README.md

 6. Drones and princesses.
 Queens won't be recognized by the program.
 Any unscanned bees will automatically be scanned when the program starts.
    Any bees that have both a drone and a princess will automatically be populated up to a minimum of 16 drones if they're not already.
    If a species is required for the breeding chain but you don't have drones of that species the program will not detect the bee.
+### Note: You can have literally any princess in your storage chest.
+The program will convert it to the required species if necessary.

 ![image](https://github.com/user-attachments/assets/8157da10-1120-446f-91f4-447c46d2a60e)
 ![2024-09-08_11 04 52](https://github.com/user-attachments/assets/e8c580b6-09be-4ed8-b700-650e24e43b88)